cloud-gov/product/OnboardingChecklist.md

 When someone new joins the cloud.gov team:

-1. Create a new card in Trello in the cloud.gov program board assigned to the `Product Management` team called "Ramp up [NewPerson] on cloud.gov team".
+1. Create a new card in the cloud.gov [Zenhub program board](https://github.com/18F/cg-product/issues/1164#workspaces/cg-story-board-5d217e937454737fd4fcffc8/board?filterLogic=any&repos=55727091) team called "Ramp up [NewPerson] on cloud.gov team".
 2. View the raw source of this file.
 3. Copy the text before the checklists to the Description field of the card.
 3. Copy each applicable block of tasks into a its own new task list on the card, replacing "NewPerson" with the new person's name and  "Buddy" with the onboarding buddy's name.